gan-orlab/Genetics_of_LID/README.md

 The pathways PRS refers to the dopaminergic transmission pathway specified in the "dopamine_pathways_and_LIDgenes.gmt" file, which refers to the gencode.v40lift37.annotation.gtf for annotation (http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_40/GRCh37_mapping/gencode.v40lift37.annotation.gtf.gz).

-For each analysis you'll need to run three steps: step1-->to obtain PRS for each individual step2-->to normalize PRS into Zscores step3-->to run the regression between the individual Zscores and the manifestation of RBD
+For each analysis you'll need to run three steps:
+- step1-->to obtain PRS for each individual
+- step2-->to normalize PRS into Zscores
+- step3-->to run the regression between the individual Zscores and the manifestation of RBD

 Steps 2 and 3 are incorporated into a single script.

 Input files for the step1
--base file: the meta-analysis summary statistics I provided to the link -target file: your cohort bfiles recoded by phenotype (LID status) and sex Input file for the step2:
+- base file: the meta-analysis summary statistics I provided to the link
+- target file: your cohort bfiles recoded by phenotype (LID status) and sex Input file for the step2:
--covariate file (used also as the argument of --pheno) with LID status, sex, PD_AAO -gmt and gtf file, explained above
+- covariate file (used also as the argument of --pheno) with LID status, sex, PD_AAO
+- gmt and gtf file, explained above

 For step1 the only argument is the name of your cohort (which will be used to retrieve multiple files like your target files and also to name your final output, so make sure the name is coherent).